 Resisting the information is commonly what we want to do.
 We want to do anything to get calm on command.
 We want to suppress it, distract, and we want to engage in compulsions that help reduce those sensations.
 We want to run, exercise, take a xanax, do anything we can to avoid those sensations.
 But then what happens?
 THEY GET WORSE.
 The information gets louder and louder and louder and if we’re suppressing that information, the body (in an attempt to create homeostasis) is going to keep dialing up the fight, flight, freeze response.

 The singular most powerful thing that you can do to stop anxiety from continuing to happen is to start receiving the anxiety.
 What we resist persists.
+We must change our mindset.
 In anxiety, amazingly, if you start to receive that information and just notice and let it come and let it go, your body will no longer need to give you that data.

 Think about it like waves in an ocean.
 Inevitably, the waves are going to come and you can be sitting on the ocean trying to do everything you can to smack those waves away, push those waves back but you’re still going to experience those waves.
 If we allow ourselves to receive those waves, notice those waves, notice the heart racing, the muscles clenching, notice the vision getting blurry when you try to read things up close, noticing all of those things and then changing the context to – “Okay, my body is producing these signals.
 I am actually safe but my body, my limbic system, is communicating otherwise for whatever reason.
 We can start to explore whatever reason for sharing the information and I’m going to receive it.”